BilldarBagdar/C4Device_32StepSequencer/README.md

 like a "hard coded" midi delay on the "playing live" sequencer Notes.
 </li>
 <li>
-Note3: When the sequencer is running, "control" updates like SPLIT button page changes happen right away, you'll hear the changes, but the associated LCD display updates can appear to lag because they follow the sequencer's "hot step".
+Note3: When the sequencer is running, "control" updates like SPLIT button page changes happen right away, you'll hear the changes, but the associated LCD screen updates can appear to lag because they follow the sequencer's "hot step".
 If your eye is following the "hot step", you'll see page change updates right away, for example.
 But if your eye is fixed on one spot, page change display updates can lag until the "hot step" comes around.
 </li>
 </ul>
 <h4>Updates since v1.0</h4>
 <ul>
+<li>The LCD screens will now display the stored encoder "midi Note value" data as "Note Numbers" (0 to 127) or as "Note Names" (C-2 to G8).
+Use the dropdown menu in the patch UI
+to change between "numbers" and "names" Note value display</li>
 <li>Pressing two "modifier buttons" at the same time, then releasing them, will now randomize "all" sequencer data values.
 There is a 50/50 chance any given "encoder button LED" will randomly
 turn ON during randomization.
 However, encoder button LEDs only "flip" for actual randomization changes.
 LEDs that randomly hit ON will stay ON if already ON, for example, while encoder values randomly change most of the time (always randomize).</li>